shahzaib-munwar/shahzaib-munwar/README.md

 * How to clean real-world data
 * How to visualize patterns
 * How to extract meaningful insights
-* Basics of machine learning workflow
+* Core concepts of machine learning workflow

 ---